consensusRealityIO/RSBP/README.md

 Real Simple Bitcoin Payments is a single webpage that facilitates bitcoin payments, converting a fiat currency amount into a real-time bitcoin amount, creating the QR code, and acknowledging payment on the blockchain.

-Parameters can be hard coded in the file or passed in the URL.
+Parameters can be hard coded or passed in the URL(optional).

 Parameters include: